Stelvio Pass Ski Resort Italy

 Cons

-- Typically for most summer skiing, a lift pass is relatively expensive.
+- Typically for most summer skiing, a lift pass is relatively expensive for the amount of terrain available.

 - Upper mountain surface lifts may challenge beginner snowboarders.